Positive Money

-Positive Money UK is a not-for-profit advocacy group based in London and Brussels that campaigns for monetary reform.
+Positive Money is a not-for-profit advocacy group based in London and Brussels that campaigns for monetary reform.
 Founded in 2010, the organization promotes central bank reforms and alternative monetary policy, with a focus on what it terms "sovereign money" systems.

 History

 Positive Money was founded in London by Ben Dyson in 2010 as a response to the 2008 financial crisis.
 In its early years, Positive Money focused its efforts in advocating for a fundamental reform of the United Kingdom's monetary system, focusing on how money is created in the economy.

 Early work centered on education about fractional-reserve banking and disconnecting private banks from money creation.
 Dyson criticized the banking sector's role in housing unaffordability, with financial instability leading to inequality.

 In 2013, Fran Boait became executive director, marking a significant shift in the organisation's approach.
 Under Boait's leadership, Positive Money broadened its scope beyond fundamental monetary reform to include pragmatic policy proposals.
 These include advocacy for digital currencies, monetary financing proposals such as "People's Quantitative Easing" and "helicopter money", and environmental use of monetary policy through "green quantitative easing".

 Positive Money stated that QE was ineffective in boosting GDP.
 Positive Money also adopted new tactics such as rallies in front of the Bank of England and petitioning.
 In 2013, Positive Money initiated the International Movement for Monetary Reform, a worldwide network of likeminded organisations.

 In 2015, Positive money started its international expansion by launching a Eurozone-wide campaign on "Quantitative Easing for the People".
 Positive money registered as a lobby group in the EU institutions in Brussels and in 2018 it formally created Positive Money Europe to operate the group's campaigns towards the European Central Bank and the European Parliament.
 In December 2019, Positive Money Europe was able to meet with the ECB President Christine Lagarde.

 In 2016 Positive money founder Ben Dyson joined the Bank of England as a researcher, and he continued to work on Central Bank Digital Currency.
 In 2020, he joined the Bank for International Settlements and works on Project Nexus cross-border payment systems.

-In early 2021, Positive Money claimed a major policy victory when the Bank of England announced it would incorporate environmental considerations in its corporate quantitative easing programme, aligning with Positive Money's advocacy for "green monetary policy."
+In early 2021, the Bank of England announced it would incorporate environmental considerations in its corporate quantitative easing programme following advocacy by groups including Positive Money.